lisabielik/lisa-bielik-resume/exampleSite/content/english/help-centers.md

 aliases = ["help-centers"]
 +++

-I've worked on three major help centers so far.
-The examples below do not include knowledge bases I've worked on.
+I’ve architected and built three major help centers throughout my career, each one created from the ground up.

+>**Note**: I'm in the process of building my current organization's new API portal.
+It's not yet public.

-- [Turning Technologies](https://help.turningtechnologies.com/) - Built with Madcap Flare (2011 - 2015)
+- [Hyperproof](https://docs.hyperproof.io) - Built with Paligo (2021 - current)

-  >**Note**: Documentation has been updated in the years since I created this help center.
-However, the structure of both the help center and the documentation remains the same as when I originally created it.
+  >**Note**: The current version is built using Paligo.
+The original help center was built with Markdown, Git, and Hugo.

 - [Adblock Plus](https://help.adblockplus.org/hc/en-us) - Built with Markdown, Git (2016 - 2020)

   >**Note**: Since I originally created the help center, it's been transferred to Zendesk.
 However, many of the articles I wrote, as well as other elements I implemented on the site, remains the same.

-- [Hyperproof](https://docs.hyperproof.io) - Built with Markdown, Git, Hugo (2021 - current)
+- [Turning Technologies](https://help.turningtechnologies.com/) - Built with Madcap Flare (2011 - 2015)

+  >**Note**: This help center has changed drastically over the last 10 years.
+Echo is now the parent company of Turning Technologies.